FabiowQuixada/isml-linter/README.md

 | :small_orange_diamond: [max-depth][max-depth-readme]               | Sets the maximum of nested elements in a template |
 | :small_orange_diamond: [one-element-per-line][one-element-per-line-readme]   | One element per line |

+You are more than welcome to contribute with us!
+Please check the [contribute section][contribute-docs].

 ## Iconography
 :exclamation: Deprecated feature<br/>
 :boom: New feature<br/>